Bằng Kiều: Debut: 1989–2000

-In 1989, he studied bassoon at Hanoi Music Institute, where he founded the band Golden Key.
+In 1989, he studied bassoon at Hanoi Conservatory, where he founded the band Golden Key.
 From 1990 to 1996, he was a member of Frangipani.
 In 1998, he established another band called Watermelon, which included Anh Tu, Tuan Hung and Tuong Van.
 Watermelon disbanded in 2000, and Kiều embarked upon his solo career.

 National success

 He found much success as a solo artist, and was invited to perform in national and local shows.
 He performed alongside songwriters and singers including Duyen Dang Viet Nam, Green Wave and Nhip Cau Am Nhac in Dong Thoi Gian 2002.

 In May 2001, he appeared in a play by Ho Chi Minh City's Television Broadcast Station.
 His acting received positive reviews though the show itself found little success.
 He was named as "multi-talented boy" by Tuoi Tre Newspaper.
 In September that year, he participated in a football match against a team of Hong Kong actors in a charity match for the Vietnam Deaf People Foundation.